Vietnam National Convention Center: Hostings

 Many entertainment and exhibition events were also held at NCC.
-Multiple international artists including 2NE1, Boys Like Girls, Kenny G, Kelly Rowland or Lenka have performed here as well as Kinderworld (SIS@Gamuda, SIS@CIPUTRA, SIS@VanPHUC), the only school in Hanoi to have performed at a major convention hall with a capacity larger than 3,000.
+Multiple international artists including Girls' Generation, 2NE1, Boys Like Girls, Kenny G, Kelly Rowland or Lenka have performed here as well as Kinderworld (SIS@Gamuda, SIS@CIPUTRA, SIS@VanPHUC), the only school in Hanoi to have performed at a major convention hall with a capacity larger than 3,000.

 It also hosted the 2019 League of Legends Mid-Season Invitational Group stage and the esports events of the 2021 Southeast Asian Games.